 Solution: Take it outside Slack

-Don’t waste time clicking away at your desk all day, if a conversation is taking longer than 10 minutes, hop on Google Hangouts, a call or meet in person to save time.
+If a conversation is taking longer than 10 minutes, it’s probably a better idea to hop on a call or meet in person to save time.
 Just because you started a discussion in chat doesn’t mean it needs to end there.